nwutils/nw-builder/doc/mode-build.md

 > [The Windows platform only supports the changing of the write permission.
 It also does not support the distinction between the permissions of user, group, or others.](https://www.geeksforgeeks.org/node-js-fs-chmod-method/)

 When the `platform` and `arch` are not specified, they default to the host platform and arch.
 For this guide, we are assumed to be using Linux x64.

+Note: To edit Windows executable resources, we use [`rcedit`](https://github.com/electron/node-rcedit).
+To use rcedit on non-Windows platforms, you will have to install [Wine](https://www.winehq.org/).